 In the photo below that is estimated to be circa 1915 shows the "Chew Honest Scrap" sign and here it is over 100 years later and you can still see the sign although faded.
 The Historical Preservation Society has approved of the repainting and restoring of the sign and the chewing tobacco box.

 Previous Bar Operation

 With all of the space, imagine the possibilities of themed parties and entertainment options that can be planned?
-The area shown is part of one-half of the first floor space.
+Waiting for Santa for the 2017 Christmas on the Canal celebration.

 You could even have an 18 piece orchestra playing for your event

 Opportunities of closing off the street in front of the building to expand events.
 This event was for those with special needs where over 250 people watched.

 Your guest list of those invited can be endless: